 For much of this article, the various veterans reading will go 'Well, duh.
 Of course, we do our 'camp chores' and stand our posts in good order.
 There's a reason for them and if we didn't we'd get our asses kicked eventually.
 And, yeah, we're in shape; It makes battle easier.
 The more you sweat, the less you bleed.

 What is hard for most people to comprehend is that that attitude represented only the most elite units of the past.
 Current everyday conventional boring 'leg infantry' units exceed the PT levels and training levels of most Special Forces during the Vietnam War.
-They exceed both of those as well as IQ and educational levels of Waffen SS, WWII Rangers, WWII Airborne and British 'Commando' units during WWII.
+They exceed both of those as well as educational levels of Waffen SS, WWII Rangers, WWII Airborne and British 'Commando' units during WWII.
 Their per-unit combat-functionality is essentially unmeasurable because it has to be compared to something and there's nothing comparable in industrial period combat history.

 This group is so much better than 'The Greatest Generation' at war than WWII vets who really get a close look at how good these kids are, and stand in absolute awe.

 Everyone complains about the quality of 'the new guys.'
 Don't.
 The screw-ups of this modern generation are head and shoulders above the 'high-medium' of any past group.
 Including mine.
 So much of 'The scum of the earth, enlisted for drink.'

 They may never be equaled.